facebook/react-native-website/docs/new-architecture-library-ios.md

 The JavaScript spec for your native module or component will be used to generate native interface code for each supported platform (i.e., Android and iOS).
 These native interface files will be generated when a React Native application that depends on your library is built.

 While this generated native interface code **will not ship as part of your library**, you do need to make sure your Objective-C or Java code conforms to the protocols provided by these native interface files.
-You can use the Codegen script to generate your library’s native interface code in order to use it **as reference**.
+You can use the Codegen script to generate your library’s native interface code in order to use it **as a reference**.

 ```sh
 cd <path/to/your/app>